flu-crew/parnas/README.md

 ### Optimal downsampling of large trees ###
 PARNAS lets you downsample a large phylogeny, while preserving all the diversity up to a user-specified threshold.

-In particular, if you have a threshold parameter (e.g., 1% sequence divergence on a tree) PARNAS lets use choose **the smallest** subset of taxa so that all other taxa are within that threshold distance to a representative.
+In particular, if you have a threshold parameter (e.g., 1% sequence divergence on a tree) PARNAS selects **the smallest** subset of taxa so that all other taxa are within that threshold distance to a representative.

 The typical application of this feature is downscaling large densely-sampled trees.